 A two-term offering, Makers of the Modern Mind will address itself to the history of ideas at the end of the 19th century and the beginning of the twentieth.
 The first part of the course will establish the elements of thought and practice that constitute “Modernism” through Kant, Darwin, Marx, and Kierkegaard.
 In the second part, while those thinkers will still come under discussion, the course will focus more on literature and language as we examine the deconstructive implications that emerge from the modern consciousness as represented by Dostoyevsky, Nietzsche, and Wittgenstein.
 Students will write original philosophical papers and fiction as well as the standard critical papers.
 Accordingly, extensive reading and seminar papers are an integral part of this course.
 Grants: Honors Interdisciplinary; 2IN/2RP Cr.; Terms: T2 and T3; Forms: IV or V; Prereqs: Any 400 or 500 level Religion and Philosophy (RP) course.

 Pick up a newspaper.
 Flick on Fox or MSNBC.
 What do you see?
 Bioethical dilemmas… everywhere.
 Should the government quarantine health workers returning home from fighting Ebola?
 Should we treat infected people with experimental drugs?
 Should parents vaccinate their children against measles and pertussis?
 Is it a problem if they decide to opt-out?
 Then, there are those perennial favorites: Abortion.
 Death-with-Dignity.
 Human Enhancement.
 Even if you try to avoid the news, change your homepage to Facebook, and hide under a virtual rock… you won’t escape bioethics.
 All you have to do is go to Abbott for lunch.
 Should you eat that juicy hamburger?
 Or spare the cow and make a hummus sandwich, instead?
 What is Right?
 How do you know?
 And what should you do about it?
 This two-term course challenges students to blend science and ethics to develop thoughtful positions on complex issues.
-Grants: Honors Interdisciplinary NCAA 2IN/1SC/1RP Cr.; Terms: T2 and T3; Forms: IV or V; Prereqs: SC325 and any 400 or 500 level Religion and Philosophy (RP) course.
+Grants: Honors Interdisciplinary NCAA 2IN/1SC/1RP Cr.; Terms: T2 and T3; Forms: V; Prereqs: SC325 and any 400 or 500 level Religion and Philosophy (RP) course.

 Chair of the Religion and Philosophy Department